vanheeringen-lab/gimmemotifs/docs/reference.rst

     $ gimme roc input.fa bg.fa > statistics.txt

 This will use the default motif database, and writes the statistics to the file ``statistics.txt``.

+Most likely you'll want a graphical report.
+Add the ``-r`` argument to supply an output directory name.
+Once ``gimme roc`` finished, you'll find a file called ``gimme.roc.report.html`` in this directory.
+Open it in your browser to get a graphical summary of the results.

 Instead of a FASTA file you can also supply a BED file or regions.
 In this case you'll need a genome file.
 A custom ``.pwm`` file can be supplied with the ``-p`` argument.